williamtoll/parking-app-kotlin/README.md

 # parking-app-kotlin

-Parking App with Kotlin Android
+Parking App - Kotlin Android version

 This is a parking app that allows users to view available parking spots and filter them by credit card status, tap and go, and more.
 Features